fogzii/lab02_satisfaction/README.md

 #### Hint:
 - You may want to introduce a helper function that compares two restaurants and return a positive, zero, or negative number depending on whether the first or second restaurant is considered "better".
-- You may find the `.sort()` method of arrays may be useful, although this lab can still be done without it.
+- You may find the `.sort()` method of arrays useful, although this lab can definitely be completed without it.
+- For sorting lexicographically, you may want to look into the `.localeCompare` method for strings!

 ### Assumptions:
 1. All restaurant names will be case-insensitively unique.